 Where should I buy Ghruta?

-There are a few important factors to consider when buying Ghruta.
-To ensure it’s high quality, Ghruta should be from organic, hormone-free, and antibiotic-free cows.
-Pesticides, hormones, and antibiotics contribute to ama build up, which can decrease the effectiveness and purity of a substance.
+- Hormone-free and antibiotic-free cows – Pesticides, hormones, and antibiotics contribute to ama build up, which can decrease the effectiveness and purity of a substance.

-In addition, it’s best if Ghruta comes from Gir cows.
-Gir cows are believed to be capable of harnessing the illuminating energy of the sun.
+- Of the Indian Gir cow breed – Gir cows are believed to be capable of harnessing the illuminating energy of the sun.
 They also produce easier to digest proteins than Jersey cows, which produce much of the world’s dairy and ghee.

-It’s also important that Ghruta comes from cows that are grass-fed or pasture-raised.
-Cows which have not been grass-fed and pasture-raised will have fewer nutrients and an inferior composition of fatty acids.
+- Grass-fed or pasture-raised – Cows which have not been grass-fed and pasture-raised will have fewer nutrients and an inferior composition of fatty acids.

 Ghruta should also always be packaged in glass jars for maximum freshness and purity.